 As a result, lithium-ion smoke detectors are a bit more expensive, but they’re great for people who don’t want to worry about their smoke detectors.

-Can I use a normal 9 volt battery in my smoke detector?
+Can I use a normal 9-volt battery in my smoke detector?

-There are some who ask if they can use a 9-volt battery for a smoke detector since most smoke detectors today have lithium-ion batteries instead of traditional batteries.
+Some ask if they can use a 9-volt battery for a smoke detector since most smoke detectors today have lithium-ion batteries instead of traditional batteries.
 Sadly, the answer to that question is no.

 And no, you should never use rechargeable batteries for your security systems, and certainly not for your smoke detector batteries, because of the way rechargeable batteries are constructed (they always slowly discharge in the background).